Skip Navigation

 Annotation: These practice guidelines provide information on the oral health care of pregnant women in South Carolina.
 They contain data on infant mortality and preterm birth, oral health care and counseling utilization, and key findings from the South Carolina Pregnancy Risk Assessment Monitoring Systems (PRAMS) for 2012–2013.
 The guidelines also include recommendations for health professionals and for oral health professionals, referral forms for oral health care, and dentists’ reports for prenatal care professionals.
 [Funded by the Maternal and Child Health Bureau]

-Keywords: Dental care, Disease management, Forms, Guidelines, Oral health, Pregnant women, Prevention services, Referrals, Resources for professionals, Service coordination, South Carolina, State programs
+Keywords: Disease management, Forms, Guidelines, Oral health, Oral health care, Pregnant women, Prevention services, Referrals, Resources for professionals, Service coordination, South Carolina, State programs

 Boynes S, Davis L, Adams G, Mills M, Deutchman M. 2017.
 MORE Care: Narrowing the rural interprofessional oral health care gap.
 Westborough, MA: DentaQuest Institute, 35 pp., exec. summ.
 (10 pp.)